8Odiug/PortfolioManagement/README.md

 # Portfolio Management (WIP)
-Getting started with Quantitative Portfolio Management
+A simple repo to learn the basics of Portfolio Management

 ### The basics
 - Lecture 01: Fundamentals of Risk & Return